Log Cabin Chinking Materials and Tools

 A follow plate or follower plate is one of those great products that helps with loading new chinking material into a chinking gun.
 It also helps reduce the mess of bulk loading chinking mixture or flexible caulk.

 The tight seal also helps prevent air leaks or air infiltration as you load the chinking product.
-This also reduces your chinking product reload times from taking a long time.
+This also reduces your product reload times from taking a long time.
 Therefore, using a chinking or caulk follow plate is a good idea and we recommend it.

-Where To Buy Chinking For Log Cabins
+Where To Buy Chinking For Log Homes

 Log Cabin Chinking Final Thoughts

-To sum up, log home chinking will help preserve your structure for many years to come.
-This is true whether you have a modern cabin in northern Minnesota or a sprawling Swedish cope style log home in southern Texas.
+How long chinking lasts at your cabin may fluctuate depending on whether you have a modern cabin in cold northern Minnesota or a sprawling Swedish cope style log home in southern Texas where it is typically quite warm.

-Ask a questions such as which chinking material is best for chinking log cabin in your neck of the woods.
-They can also walk you through the tools and application methods best suited for your cabin and chinking application.
+Ask a questions such as which material is best for chinking log cabin in your neck of the woods.
+They can also walk you through the tools and application methods best suited for your cabin and application.
 Do you really need triple stretch chinking material and all the chinking accessories?
 They can help you answer that.
 Good Luck!